defifuture/erc20-batched-meta-transactions/README.md

 Why not revert the whole on-chain transaction?
 Because there could be only one problematic meta tx, and the others should not be dropped just because of one rotten apple.

-That said, it is expected of relayers to validate meta txs in advance before relaying them.
+That said, it is expected of relayers to validate meta transactions in advance before relaying them.
 That's why relayers are not entitled to a relayer fee for an invalid meta tx.

 ### Malicious relayer forcing a user into over-spending